Mental Health and Wellbeing

 Wellbeing Award for Schools

-Objective 2: The school has a clear vision and strategy for promoting and protecting emotional wellbeing and mental health, which is communicated to all involved with the school.
+- Vision and Strategy: The school has a clear vision and strategy for promoting and protecting emotional wellbeing and mental health, communicated to all involved.

-Objective 3: The school has a positive culture which regards the emotional wellbeing and mental health as the responsibility of all.
+- Positive Culture: The school has a culture that regards emotional wellbeing and mental health as the responsibility of all.

-Objective 6: The school understands the different types of emotional and mental health needs across the whole-school community and has systems in place to respond appropriately.
+- Understanding Needs: The school understands different types of emotional and mental health needs across the community and has systems to respond appropriately.

-Objective 7: The school actively seeks the ongoing participation of the whole-school community in its approach to emotional wellbeing and mental health.
+- Community Participation: The school actively seeks ongoing participation of the whole-school community in its approach to emotional wellbeing and mental health.

-Objective 8: The school works in partnerships with other schools, agencies and available specialist services to support emotional wellbeing and mental health.
+- Partnerships: The school works in partnership with other schools, agencies, and specialist services to support emotional wellbeing and mental health.

 Healthy eating resources